 Parents are responsible for getting campers to/from camp.
 For transportation requirements from Toronto Pearson Airport (out of province camper), please check out our website for rates/details.
+Note: our airport transportation service is currently unavailable for the 2021 season.
 Check-In Day is a very busy day at camp.
 To avoid unnecessary early arrival and speed up the registration process, we have implemented the following check-in procedure.